-CLU is committed to providing equal educational opportunities to students with documented disabilities who choose to self-identify.
-Students must register with the ARP program in order to request and receive disability-related aids and services.
+California Lutheran University is committed to providing equal educational opportunities to students with various documented disabilities who choose to self-identify.
+Students must register with Disability Support Services (DSS) in order to formally request and receive disability-related aids and services.

-The ARP staff works together with the student, administrators, and faculty to assure access to course material, classrooms and other campus buildings as well as on-campus programs and events.
+The DSS staff works together with the student, administrators, and faculty to assure access to course materials, classrooms and other campus buildings as well as on-campus programs and events.
 Reasonable accommodations and services are determined based on disability information and individual need.
-These include but are not limited to note-taker services, extended test-time, alternative test location, books in alternative formats, adaptive technology lab as well as resources and referrals to other campus services.
+These include but are not limited to note-taker services, extended test time, alternative test location, books in alternative formats, adaptive technology lab as well as resources and referrals to other campus services.